Software

 Funding: CISE-CSR

-Floability is a system that will enable the rapid and portable deployment of notebooks expressing complex scientific workflows across a wide range of cyberinfrastructure.
-The key technical challenge is that workflows are incomplete: the code by itself cannot be moved between facilities without accurately capturing the software dependencies, required datasets, and capabilities of the underlying cluster hardware.
-In addition it aims to solve the problem of translating notebooks to workflows and vice versa.
+Floability enables rapid and portable deployment of notebooks expressing complex scientific workflows across a wide range of cyberinfrastructure.
+It addresses the challenge of incomplete workflows by capturing software dependencies, required datasets, and cluster hardware capabilities.
+It also targets translation between notebooks and workflows.
 Floability is collaboratively developed by the University of Notre Dame, the University of Missouri-Columbia, and the University of Illinois.

 Funding: NSF

-FlexiFlow is a system that aims to improve performance and accuracy of end-to-end ML workflows during inference time.
-It will soon be made open-source.
+FlexiFlow is a system designed to improve both performance and accuracy of end-to-end machine learning workflows during inference time.
+The project is under active development and will be made open-source.

 Funding: MU Seed Funding